Heath Ledger: Death

 At around 3 p.m.
-Eastern Standard Time on Tuesday, 22 January 2008, Ledger was found naked and lying face down unresponsive in his bed by his housekeeper, Teresa Solomon, and his massage therapist, Diana Wolozin, in his loft at 421 Broome Street in the SoHo neighbourhood of Manhattan.
+Eastern Standard Time on Tuesday, 22 January 2008, Ledger was found lying face down unresponsive in his bed by his housekeeper, Teresa Solomon, and his massage therapist, Diana Wolozin, in his loft at 421 Broome Street in the SoHo neighbourhood of Manhattan.

 According to police, Wolozin, who had arrived early for a 3 p.m. appointment with Ledger, telephoned his friend Mary-Kate Olsen for help.
 Olsen, who was in Los Angeles at the time, directed her New York City private security guard to go to the scene.
 At 3:26 p.m., "less than 15 minutes after she first saw him in bed and only a few moments after the first call to Ms. Olsen", Wolozin dialed 911 "to say that Mr. Ledger was not breathing".
 At the urging of the 911 operator, Wolozin administered CPR, which was unsuccessful in reviving him.

 Paramedics and emergency medical technicians arrived seven minutes later, at 3:33 p.m. but were also unable to revive him.
 At 3:36 p.m., Ledger was pronounced dead, and his body was removed from the apartment.
 He was 28 years old.